theorix/gitbook-plugin-github-embed/README.md

 * `reindent=true` Re-indent the lines given the line numbers.
 Defaults to `true`

         {% github_embed "[url]", reindent=false, showLink=false %}{% endgithub_embed %}

+## Styling the Link

+Use a gitbook style override to adjust the style of the link.
+The class is [`.github-embed-caption`](https://github.com/v5analytics/gitbook-plugin-github-embed/blob/master/book/github-embed.css).

 ## Avoiding Rate Limit Errors